 With this in mind, a growing number of emerging market banking regulators have started to team up with partner agencies to pioneer the development of regulatory guidance that encourages local banks to adopt sustainable banking practices.
 This includes more effective management of E&S risks in the projects they finance and support for businesses that are greener, climate friendly and socially inclusive.

-To date, 12 countries have launched national policies, guidelines, principles, or roadmaps focused on sustainable banking.
-They include Bangladesh, Brazil, China, Colombia, Indonesia, Kenya, Mexico, Mongolia, Nigeria, Peru, Turkey and Vietnam.
-The SBN gives the institutions that are working on these initiatives a space to exchange experience, gain knowledge, and collectively drive the agenda of sustainable banking forward.
+To date, 33 countries have launched national policies, guidelines, principles, or roadmaps focused on sustainable banking.
+They include Argentina, Bangladesh, Brazil, Cambodia, China, Colombia, Costa Rica, Dominican Republic, Ecuador, Egypt, Georgia, Ghana, Honduras, India, Indonesia, Iraq, Kenya, Mexico, Mongolia, Morocco, Nepal, Nigeria, Pakistan, Panama, Paraguay, Peru, Philippines, South Africa, Sri Lanka, Thailand, Turkey, Ukraine, and Vietnam.
+The SBFN provides the institutions a space to exchange experiences, gain knowledge, and collectively drive the sustainable finance agenda.

-The annual SBN meetings, implemented since 2012, are the principal space for dialogue, networking and knowledge generation.
-These conferences are hosted by a different member country each time and have been implemented in cooperation with the IFC.
-Members are also invited to participate in IFC-hosted dialogue events and expert groups, such as the annual Performance Standards Community of Learning gathering for financial institutions that have adopted the Equator Principles.
-These events provide the opportunity for dialogue with leading commercial banks worldwide, which plays a crucial role in the development of regulatory guidance.
+SBFN Global Meetings are held every two years and are the principal space for dialogue, networking, and knowledge generation.
+A different member country, in cooperation with IFC, hosts the Global Meeting each time.
+SBFN members also are invited to participate in IFC-hosted dialogue events and expert groups, such as the annual Performance Standards Community of Learning for financial institutions, which adopted the Equator Principles.
+These events provide members the opportunity to dialogue with leading worldwide commercial banks, and this interaction is strategic for developing regulatory guidance.

 Media Contact: Kathryn Graczyk – KGraczyk@ifc.org